 To get a real sense of the historical moment, there’s nothing better than a live recording of the launch itselfΒ β this one is from NBC News.
 Students today may have a hard time understanding how millions of people all across the country were glued to their televisions during these early space launches:

-Perhaps you have a future astronaut in your homeschool.
-The International Space Station awaits, and then, on to Mars! π
+Perhaps you have some future astronauts in your homeschool.
+The International Space Station awaits them today, and then, on to Mars! π

-What out-of-this-world astronomical discoveries have you made in your homeschool this Leo Term? π
+What out-of-this-world astronomical discoveries have you and your students made in your homeschool this Leo Term? π

 β‘β Here, said the year: This is one of our regular posts about Homeschool Holidays & History.
-Print your own copy of our River Houses calendar of educational events to follow along with us, and add your name to our weekly mailing list to get great homeschool teaching ideas delivered right to your mailbox all through the year.Β π
+Add your name to our weekly River Houses mailing list to get more great homeschool history lessons delivered right to your mailbox all through the year.Β π«